aeternity/protocol/AENS.md

 A name is split up into labels by the `FULL STOP (U+002E .)` character.
-These labels will also be referred to as namespaces, e.g. `mywallet.test` can be understood as the `mywallet` namespace in the `aet` namespace.
+These labels will also be referred to as namespaces, e.g. `mywallet.test` can be understood as the `mywallet` namespace in the `chain` namespace.

-Any label that is not at the top level, e.g. `aet`, MUST be longer than three characters.
+Any label that is not at the top level, e.g. `chain`, MUST be longer than three characters.

 Labels SHOULD be at most 63 characters long and the full path